deathsec/instagram-py/README.rst

 **ig-sig_key** : never change this unless new release, this is extracted from the instagram apk file

-**tor** : change everything accourding to your tor server configuration , do not mess up!
+**tor** : change everything according to your tor server configuration , do not mess up!

 --------------------------------------------
  Configuring Tor server to open control port